aspiresoftware/react/README.md

 ## Problems

-Currently social authentication is not working for desktop app, so dont mid if it throws error
+Currently social authentication is not working for desktop app, so dont mind if it throws error.